YashasSingh/goonpad/README.md

 # USB Hub Macro Pad with Customizable Keys
-[Read the project build journal](journal.md) for detailed progress updates and technical notes.

 ## Description
 This is a custom-built USB hub macro pad that combines a 4-port USB hub with programmable macro keys and RGB lighting.
 The device features Kailh mechanical switches for macro functions, customizable key bindings, an OLED display, rotary encoder, and acts as a powered USB hub for connecting multiple devices.
 Built around a XIAO RP2040 microcontroller that handles both USB hub functionality and macro key programming with WS2812B RGB LEDs for visual feedback.

 ## Why I Made This
-I wanted to create a versatile desktop accessory that serves dual purposes - providing additional USB ports while offering quick access to frequently used commands, shortcuts, and macros.
-This eliminates the need for separate devices and creates a clean, efficient workspace setup.
-The RGB lighting and OLED display add visual feedback and customization options.
+I aimed to desgin a multifunctional deskop accessory that fulfills two main fuctions: expanding USB connectivty and making it quicker to access commands, shortcuts, and macros I use alot.
+This gets rid of the need for seprate gadgets and helps keep the workspace clean and effiecent.
+Adding RGB lights and an OLED screen gives nice visual feedback and lets me mess around with customizations.
 ## Features
 - 4-port USB hub functionality
 - 6 programmable macro keys with Kailh switches